Building our Future Together - Development Code Update

 Montana SB 245 caps off-street parking minimums at one per unit, and became effective on May 17, 2023.
 Table Table 38.530.040-1 in the draft code indicates parking requirements of 2 parking spaces per two-bedroom or more unit.
 Am I correct that this section of code revision was drafted prior to the passage of SB 245 and will be updated to reflect the requirements of SB 245?
 See http://laws.leg.mt.gov/legprd/LAW0203W$BSRV.ActionQuery?P_SESS=20231&P_BLTP_BILL_TYP_CD=&P_BILL_NO=&P_BILL_DFT_NO=LC0624&P_CHPT_NO=&Z_ACTION=Find&P_SBJT_SBJ_CD=&P_ENTY_ID_SEQ=

-Mark Egge asked over 1 year agoHi Mark, thanks for the question and for your patience in awaiting a response!
+Mark Egge asked about 2 years agoHi Mark, thanks for the question and for your patience in awaiting a response!
 The legislature passed many bills affecting zoning and subdivision in the 2023 session.
 The referenced senate bill 245 becomes effective on the date specified in the bill (Oct 1st) and will be followed, whether the City has amended its regulations or not.
 Senate Bill 382, the Montana Land Use Planning Act requires that the City follow the requirements in SB 382 and excludes applicability of other portions of state law.
 Once the new UDC regulations are adopted, which bring the city into compliance with SB 382, the city will follow the parking requirements outlined in the new UDC regulations.

 -